DanielSon721/Login-Page-Penetration-Test/README.md

 The original app used a simple signup/login flow with HTML forms and server code that:

-- built SQL queries by concatenating user input,
+- built SQL queries by concatenating user input

-- stored passwords directly as plaintext in the users table,
+- stored passwords directly as plaintext in the users table

-- returned distinct error messages and had no rate limits or lockouts,
+- returned distinct error messages and had no rate limits or lockouts

-- served over HTTP in development and ran with debug=True.
+- served over HTTP in development and ran with debug=True

 This combination made the app trivially exploitable during testing.